 A tax credit is even better than a tax deduction.
 You don’t just subtract it from your income – you subtract it from the amount of taxes you owe.
 Every dollar of tax credit is a dollar you don’t pay in taxes.

-Click the image at right to enlarge this imaginary tax return for a homeowner who spent $17,000 on a solar system.
-This is page 2 of form 1040.
-You can see that the credit is subtracted from the total tax owed.
-If some of that tax has already been paid in the form of payroll withholding, you may get some of your withholding back as a refund.
+If some of the tax you owe has already been paid in the form of payroll withholding, you may get some of your withholding back as a refund.
 If you can’t use up the entire credit the first year, you can claim the remainder in the second year.

 You will claim the tax credits when you file your taxes, but you may be able to receive some of the benefit right away by having your employer reduce the amount of tax withheld from your paycheck based on your new estimate of how much tax you will owe.

-Reminder: Individual circumstances vary and not everyone is able to take full advantage of the tax credits.
-Please consult a tax professional to learn if the solar tax credits apply in your situation.
+Reminder: Individual circumstances vary.
+Consult a tax professional to learn how the solar tax credits apply in your situation.

 Rebates